 ActiveCampaign or Campaign Monitor?

-- Pricing packages: Both ActiveCampaign and Campaign Monitor start at $9/month for up to 500 contacts.
+- Pricing packages: ActiveCampaign starts at $15/month for up to 500 contacts.

 - Free access: Neither platform offers a free plan.